grimso/covid19-data/README.md

 ![Infrastructure](images/Infrastructure.png)

 Amazon Redshift was used to build a scalable data warehouse, including staging, processing and transformation to final dimension tables.
-Data sources are collected in Amazon S3 bucket.
-Apache Airflow is used to glue togetehr all parts and orchestrate the data pipeline.
+Data sources are collected in an Amazon S3 bucket.
+Apache Airflow is used to glue together all parts and orchestrate the data pipeline.

 ### Data Model